Chris Ankou: Government Appointee Resigns to Contest NDC Internal Elections

 Constituency primaries will be held in April 2026, regional executive elections in May 2026, and national executive elections in June 2026.

-The party will conclude its internal reorganisation drive with the selection of a new flagbearer to lead them into the 2028 election.
+The NDC will conclude its internal reorganisation drive with the selection of a new flagbearer to lead the party into the important 2028 election.

 Source: Facebook